Drew Waters Preview, Player Props: Royals vs. White Sox

 Drew Waters At The Plate

-- Waters is hitting .231 with six doubles, five triples, eight home runs and 22 walks.
+- Waters is batting .239 with seven doubles, five triples, eight home runs and 24 walks.

-- Waters has reached base via a hit in 44 games this year (of 76 played), and had multiple hits in 14 of those games.

-- He has gone deep in eight games this season (10.5%), leaving the park in 2.8% of his chances at the plate.

-- Waters has driven home a run in 21 games this season (27.6%), including more than one RBI in 7.9% of his games and producing three or more of his team's runs on two occasions..
+- In 21 games this year (26.6%), Waters has picked up an RBI, and in six of those games (7.6%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.